-- The United States Office of Education for participation in the federal students' financial aid programs. - The Ohio Board of Regents to offer teacher education programs. - The United States Department of Justice for the education of foreign students. - The Internal Revenue Service for Social Security benefits for eligible students. - The Department of Veterans Affairs to train Veterans or eligible persons.
+- The United States Office of Education - The Ohio Board of Regents to offer teacher education programs. - The United States Department of Justice for the education of foreign students. - The Internal Revenue Service for Social Security benefits for eligible students. - The Department of Veterans Affairs to train Veterans or elgible persons.

-RECOGNIZED by
+p RECOGNIZED by

-The Churches of Christ in Christian Union, Primitive Methodist Church, Evangelical Church and Evangelical Methodist Church, for ministerial training.
+- The Churches of Christ in Christian Union, - Primitive Methodist Church, Evangelical Church and Evangelical Methodist Church, for ministerial training.

-p MEMBER of
+¤ MEMBER of

 - The Ohio College Association.

 - The Service Members Opportunity Colleges.

-- The North Central Association

 - The Evangelical Training Association

 - Ohio League for Nursing